GenesisEducationKyiv/software-engineering-school-5-0-fokaaas/docs/system-design.md

   - Build a simple web interface for subscription management, weather viewing, and unsubscription.
 - **Weather Alert Triggers:**
   - Send automatic notifications for severe weather.
-- **Testing**:
-  - Add integration tests for gRPC endpoints.
-  - Implement end-to-end tests for the entire flow from subscription to email delivery.
 - **Logging & Monitoring:**
   - Integrate tools like Prometheus + Grafana for metrics and error tracking.